Han Ye-seul: Personal life

 On May 2, 2011, Han hit a man surnamed Do on the hip with the wing mirror of her Porsche while driving into the parking lot of her home in an apartment building in Samseong-dong.
 Do sustained minor injuries and Han's lawyers offered him ₩5 million in compensation, but Do claimed that she had fled the scene.
 Her then-agency SidusHQ denied this, saying she had apologized and checked if he was okay, but did not step out of her vehicle.
 After an investigation, police cleared Han of the hit-and-run allegations.

 Han began dating YG Entertainment record producer Teddy Park in May 2013.
 The two were reported to have broken up on October 24, 2016.

 In January 2015, the FSS included Han in a list of people who were found to have violated the foreign currency-related law by failing to report their asset acquisition, such as real estate overseas, to relevant authorities.
 This referred to a commercial building in Koreatown, Los Angeles that Han had bought in 2011, but her then-agency KeyEast issued a statement that the omission had been a technical mistake, because Han had transferred the building's ownership to a company in which she was the major shareholder and was unaware that she should report it.

-On May 13, 2021 Han revealed through an update from her Instagram that she is currently dating theatrical actor Ryu Sung-jae, who is 10 years younger than her.
+On May 13, 2021, Han revealed through an update from her Instagram that she is currently dating theatrical actor Ryu Sung-jae, who is 10 years younger than her.
+On May 7, 2024, Han announced that she had registered her marriage with her boyfriend.